 Vientiane is the capital city of Laos and it has a very different feel than most capitals of the world.
 It has a real small town atmosphere rather than the feeling of a city.
 I suppose Laos does not really have cities, just small towns and villages with seemingly more temples than cars.
 Many backpackers don’t spend much more than a couple …

-Floating down the river with the sun shining and beautiful mountains passing you by.
 Tubing in Vang Vieng is every bit as wonderful as it sounds.
 You drift along at a lazy pace, past lush forests, herds of cattle and young boys spearfishing near the banks.
-The Mekong River meanders slowly, giving you plenty of time to gaze up at …
+You’re simply floating down the river with the sun shining and beautiful mountains passing you by.
+The Nam Song River meanders slowly, giving you plenty of time to gaze …

 Note: Nobody can really seem to agree if buying a suit in Hoi An is a good idea or not.
 The subject divides opinion so I will just tell you my experience.
 Faced with the best and worst dressed mannequins in Vietnam I found myself unable to answer a simple question.
 Do I need a suit?
 Right now, of course, …

-This very quick guide is a condensed introduction to Vietnam.
+This very quick guide to Vietnam is a condensed introduction to this exciting Southeast Asian country.
 We have listed basic information and quick tips to help you understand the costs and practicalities of travelling the country.
 Visa The Visa for Vietnam is perhaps one of the most confusing at first.
-There is no tourist Visa on arrival and the costs of the Visa can vary depending …
+There is no tourist Visa on arrival and the costs …

 There is nothing more powerful than the truth.
 This is why The Impossible is one of the hardest movies I have ever watched.
 Over 200,000 people died in the 2004 Boxing Day Tsunami and many more were left with nothing, so it was always going to be a tough couple of hours.
 The film focuses on an English family, Ewan …